syall/SIPF/docs/REPORT.md

 ### SIPF

 SIPF is the framework that solves the subgraph isomorphism.
-Starting with a left and right indices of 0 and the size of the input quantum circuit, the algorithm repeatedly partitions the circuit using the indices.
+Starting with left and right indices of 0 and the size of the input quantum circuit, the algorithm repeatedly partitions the circuit using the indices.

 For a given range lower bound L and upper bound R, SIPF attempt to find a mapping for all of the gates in the range through the BacktrackLevel algorithm.

 - If a mapping is found, then the partition is added with L, R, and the mapping into the overall list of mapping partitions.
 - If a mapping is not found, the failure heuristic is used to find the latest gate of the earliest conflict qubits within the range L and R.
-- If there is no conflict qubits, then the upper bound R is simply decreased by 1, excluding one gate at a time.
+- If there are no conflict qubits, then the upper bound R is simply decreased by 1, excluding one gate at a time.

-Logical islands are needed in case logical qubits are completely disjoint, and are backtracked and evaluated in decreasing size order.
+Logical islands logical graphs, and are the units that are mapped per logical qubit mapping.
+Islands are produced in case logical qubits are completely disjoint, normally only a problem in benchmark circuits where the circuits are randomly generated.
+The islands are backtracked in decreasing size order, as larger islands are easier to fit with more unmapped physical qubits.

+Also, in evaluation, an optimal approach that does not use the failure heuristic is provided with the flag `-optimal`, decreasing the upper bound R by one gate at a time.

 ```text
 Input: coupling graph G, live ranges LR, quantum circuit gates C